-Acclaimed by Virden’s Empire-Advance as one of the finest and best equipped opera houses in Western Canada, the Auditorium has a handsome interior and superb acoustics.
-It was constructed in 1911-1912 as an addition to the existing fire hall by local contractor William Thomas Manser from designs by noted Brandon architect William Alexander Elliott.
+Acclaimed by Virden’s Empire-Advance as one of the finest and best equipped opera houses in Western Canada, the Auditorium on Wellington Street West has a handsome interior and superb acoustics.
+The two-storey brick and stone building, measuring 60 feet by 107 feet, an addition to an existing fire hall, was designed by Brandon architect William Alexander Elliott.
+It was built between 1911 and 1912 by local contractor William Thomas Manser at a cost of about $25,000.
+A steam heating steam was installed by the Manitoba Hardware Company at a cost of about $3,687.

 The “Aud” opened on 29 February 1912.
 As well as serving as the home of the Virden Dramatic and Operatic Society and the Virden Orchestra, it soon became the social and entertainment centre for the performing arts in western Manitoba.
 The unusual combination of municipal offices, courtroom and theatre made this building a provincial landmark.